Xoana/developer-docs/docs/create-nodeenv.md

-# How to create an Angular project in nodeenv
+# How to create a node virtual environment

-This procedure describes how to create a nodeenv virtual environment on Windows for developing Angular applications.
+This procedure describes how to create an isolated Node.js virtual environment.

-**Note**: This procedure uses Git Bash for Windows; therefore, Linux-based commands will be used throughout the procedure.

 ## Prerequisites